mohd-afeef-badri/psd/docs/install.md

 PSD is a cross‑platform, MPI‑enabled high‑performance finite element solver (FEM) for Unix/Linux systems.
-This installation guide describes required dependencies, step‑by‑step instructions to build from source (Ubuntu/macOS examples), how to use the official Docker image, and the available `./configure` and `make` options.
+This installation guide describes required dependencies, step‑by‑step instructions to build from source (Ubuntu/macOS examples), how to use the official Docker image (Linux/macOS/Windows), and the available `./configure` and `make` options.

   ---